brainstation-bootcamp-warlocks/Team_quick_gallery/README.md

 Next Stage:
 - [x] Irina: In the main page, change up styling to resemble the metropolitan art museum page
 - [x] Irina: In the main page, have a logo (could be the met logo, or a picture)
-- [ ] Irina:In the gallery card, have it so that there's title, year, and artist in the bottom.
+- [x] Irina: In the gallery card, have it so that there's title, year, and artist in the bottom.
 - [x] Tony: Link to the met api intead of the harvard one
 - [ ] Tony: Have it so that when you click on a card, it links to the actual page.

+Final Stage:
+- [ ] Get rid of the empty card on the main page
+- [ ] Put in subtitle for the main hero banner
+- [ ] Would be nice to have footer
+- [ ] Mobile screen size (767px) breakpoint: Main title should be smaller
+- [ ] Mobile screen size (767px) breakpoint: Dropdown and select button is pushing the screen, creating white space.
+- [ ] Change up cards so they look nicer
+- [ ] have button style similar way as metmuseum
+- [ ] put in description for the dropdown (or put a placeholder property)